 The link to register for the next Open Exam will be posted on our home page.

-40 qualifying students from the National Open Exam may attend the Training Camp in Vermont.
+40 qualifying students from the National Open Exam may attend the Training Camp.
 Students are expected to come with a solid foundation in Earth science in order to be well-prepared for camp activities.
 Throughout the program, students will:

-Further, students are given daily exams to assess knowledge and skills gained both prior to and during the summer program.
+Further, students are given daily exams to assess knowledge and skills.
 Upon conclusion of camp, scores will be considered along with the team investigations to select the members of the U.S. Earth Science Team.

 Each year, the top four qualifying students from the Training Camp are selected for the U.S. Earth Science Team (international team).